flux-framework/rfc/spec_25.rst

    and GPUs.

--  Express program attributes such as arguments, run time, and task layout, to be considered by the program execution service (RFC 12)
+-  Express program attributes such as arguments, run time, and task layout, to be considered by the execution service

 Overview